 About

-Ouranosaurus was a striking ornithopod dinosaur that lived approximately 110 million years ago in what is now the Sahara Desert of Niger.
-Its most distinctive feature was a series of tall extending along its back, which may have supported either a skin sail (similar to Spinosaurus) or a fleshy hump like a modern bison.
+Ouranosaurus was a striking dinosaur that lived approximately 110 million years ago in what is now the Sahara Desert of Niger.
+Its most distinctive feature was a series of tall extending along its back, which may have supported either a skin (similar to Spinosaurus) or a fleshy hump like a modern bison.
 This structure likely served for in the hot Early Cretaceous climate, fat storage, or visual to other members of its species.

 As a basal hadrosauriform, Ouranosaurus represents an important evolutionary step toward the duck-billed dinosaurs that would later flourish in the Late Cretaceous.
 It possessed a distinctive skull with a flat, duck-like snout and small thumb spikes on its hands β remnants of the defensive weapons seen in its iguanodontid relatives.
 Its teeth were adapted for processing tough vegetation, and it likely spent much of its time foraging along river systems in a landscape quite different from today's desert.